mricon/grokmirror/man/grok-pull.1.rst

                         If any existing repositories are found on disk, do NOT set new remote origin and reuse, just skip them entirely
+  -m, --verify-mirror   Do not perform any updates, just verify that mirror
+                        matches upstream manifest.
+  -s SUBPATH, --verify-subpath=SUBPATH
-  -c CONFIG, --config=CONFIG
+                        Only verify a subpath (accepts shell globbing) -c CONFIG, --config=CONFIG
                         Location of repos.conf